Tandy 1000: Tandy 1000 RL-series and RSX

 The Tandy 1000 RL/RLX/RSX are slim-line desktop home computers.
 They have a much more compact case, with at least 512 KB of memory pre-installed, smaller PS/2-style keyboard and mouse ports, and at least one ISA expansion slot.
 The RL-series and RSX include provisions for an internal hard disk drive, depending on the model: the RL-series features a built-in XT-IDE hard drive interface, while the RSX features an AT-compatible IDE interface.
 The keyboard connectors of the RL-series, while similar to and mechanically compatible with PS/2-style connectors, are not fully compatible with typical PS/2 keyboards, as the keyboard uses the XT keyboard protocol.
 The RSX, however, incorporates the AT keyboard protocol, making it the first 1000-series system to offer more complete compatibility with typical PS/2 keyboards, and AT keyboards using an adapter.

 1000 RL and RL/HD

 The RL and RL/HD features a surface-mounted 9.54 MHz 8086 processor, 512 KB of RAM (expandable to 768 KB to provide 128 KB for video and 640 KB conventional memory), a DB-25 unidirectional parallel port instead of the edge-connector ports, and the SL's enhanced graphics and sound.
 A single half-size 8-bit expansion slot is available.
-The RL/HD has a battery-backed real-time clock chip to store date and time information, which the RL lacked.
-These models also has MS-DOS and a portion of DeskMate in ROM, and can therefore boot much faster than many other computers on the market.
+The RL/HD has a battery-backed real-time clock chip to store date and time information.
+The RL lacks this and requires a plug-in Smartwatch chip.
+These models also have MS-DOS and a portion of DeskMate in ROM, and can therefore boot much faster than many other computers on the market.
 The RL/HD comes with a 20MB drive preinstalled.